-- 1 A register will be provided for those persons wanting to ask questions to enter their name.
-Persons will be requested to come forward in the order in which they are registered, and to give their name and address. - 2 Each member of the public wanting to ask questions will be encouraged to provide a written form of their question(s) to the Chief Executive Officer (CEO) or designated City employee. - 3 Public question time will be limited to two (2) minutes per member of the public, with a limit of two (2) questions per member of the public. - 4 Statements are not to precede the asking of a question during public question time.
-Statements should be made during public statement time. - 5 Members of the public are encouraged to keep their questions brief to enable everyone who desires to ask a question to have the opportunity to do so.

-- 6 Where the number of required questions exceeds the number able to be asked, the member of the public may submit the unasked questions to the Council, where they would be 'taken on notice' and a written response provided. - 7 Public question time is declared closed following the expiration of the allocated time period, or earlier than such time where there are no further questions. - 8 To enable prompt and detailed responses to questions, members of the public are encouraged to lodge questions in writing to the CEO by close of business on the working day immediately prior to the scheduled Briefing Session.
+- A register will be provided for those persons wanting to ask questions to enter their name.
+Persons will be requested to come forward in the order in which they are registered, and to give their name and address. - 2 Each member of the public wanting to ask questions will be encouraged to provide a written form of their question(s) to the Chief Executive Officer (CEO) or designated City employee. - Public question time will be limited to two (2) minutes per member of the public, with a limit of two (2) questions per member of the public. - Statements are not to precede the asking of a question during public question time.
+Statements should be made during public statement time. - Members of the public are encouraged to keep their questions brief to enable everyone who desires to ask a question to have the opportunity to do so. - Where the number of required questions exceeds the number able to be asked, the member of the public may submit the unasked questions to the Council, where they would be 'taken on notice' and a written response provided. - Public question time is declared closed following the expiration of the allocated time period, or earlier than such time where there are no further questions.

-Responses to those questions received within the above timeframe will, where practicable, be provided in hard copy at the meeting.

-- 9 The Mayor or presiding member shall decide to: - Accept or reject the question and his/her decision is final; - Nominate a member of the Council and/or City employee to respond to the question; - Due to the complexity of the question, require that it be taken on notice with a written response provided as soon as possible, and included in the agenda of the next briefing session. - 10 Questions are to be directed to the presiding member and should be asked politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee. - 11 Where a response has been provided to a question asked by a member of the public, and where that response, in the opinion of the presiding person, adequately deals with the question, there is no obligation to further justify the response. - 12 Where an elected member is of the opinion that a member of the public is: - asking a question at a Briefing session, that is not relevant to a matter listed on the draft agenda, or; - making a statement during public question time;
+- To enable prompt and detailed responses to questions, members of the public are encouraged to lodge questions in writing to the CEO by close of business two working days prior to the scheduled Council meeting. - Responses to those questions received within the above timeframe will, where practicable, be provided in hard copy at the meeting. - 9 The Mayor or presiding member shall decide to: - Accept or reject the question and his/her decision is final; - Nominate a member of the Council and/or City employee to respond to the question; - Due to the complexity of the question, require that it be taken on notice with a written response provided as soon as possible, and included in the agenda of the next Council meeting. - Questions are to be directed to the presiding member and should be asked politely in good faith and are not to be framed in such a way as to reflect adversely or be defamatory on a particular Elected Member or City employee. - Where a response has been provided to a question asked by a member of the public, and where that response, in the opinion of the presiding person, adequately deals with the question, there is no obligation to further justify the response. - Where an elected member is of the opinion that a member of the public is: - asking a question at a Council meeting, that is not relevant to the operations of the City of Joondalup: - making a statement during public question time;